 What You Can Expect on the Bayfield Fruit Loop

 Each stop on the tour is unique in it’s offerings.
 Some places are a small shed selling apples, and some are year-round shops selling much more than fruit.
 To get a map and more information about the farms and orchards, just click here.
 There are also updated orchard and berry reports on the Bayfield website.
-I hear that 2018 is a great year for apples.
+I hear that this is a great year for apples.

 We were on the fruit loop the very end of August, and a few locations weren’t open yet.
 Usually everyone who sells apples is open by mid-September.
 Some farms that just offer berries will be open in June and end their season by mid September.